Prebid Server - Adding a New Bidder - Java

 Your bid adapter might require extra information from the publisher to form a request to your bidding server.
 The bidder parameters JSON Schema codifies this information to allow Prebid Server to verify requests and to provide an API for third party configuration systems.

-Publishers will provide extra information using an OpenRTB 2.5 Bid Request Extension, preferably at request.imp[].ext.prebid.bidder.{bidder} but also supported at request.imp[].ext.{bidder}.
+Publishers will provide extra information using an OpenRTB 2.x Bid Request Extension, preferably at request.imp[].ext.prebid.bidder.{bidder} but also supported at request.imp[].ext.{bidder}.
 Prebid Server will validate the publisher information based on your schema and relocate the data to request.imp[].ext.bidder, regardless of your bidder name or the publisher’s chosen location.

-ENDPOINT NOTE: You may not try so set the full endpoint domain from a publisher-specified bidder parameter.
+You may not try to set the full endpoint domain from a publisher-specified bidder parameter.
 Prebid Server is not an open proxy.
 If absolutely necessary, you may specify a portion of the domain as a parameter to support geo regions or account specific servers.
 However, this is discouraged and may degrade the performance of your adapter since the server needs to maintain more outgoing connections.
 Host companies may choose to disable your adapter if it uses a dynamically configured domain.

 Create a file with the path static/bidder-params/{bidder}.json using JSON Schema to define your bidder parameters.
 Prebid Server requires this file for every adapter, even if yours doesn’t require bidder parameters (see the ‘no parameters’ example at the end of this section).